sysout/Proof-of-diligence/LFCS_study_notes.md

 sudo tcpflow -Z -p -c -e -i eth0 port 80
 # write to disk
 sudo tcpflow -AH -i eth0 -e port 80
+# once write to the disk, you can decompress the gzipped file, like
+cat 010.010.010.010.00080-204.204.204.204.57543-HTTPBODY | gzip -d
-# mitmproxy looks like a solid option
+# mitmproxy looks like a solid option to check gzipped traffic
 ```